Optimal Data-Based Binning for Histograms: Discussion

-For most applications, \texttt{optBINS} efficiently delivers an appropriate number of bins that both maximizes the depiction of the shape of the density function while minimizing the appearance of random fluctuations.
+For many applications, \texttt{optBINS} efficiently delivers histograms with a number of bins that provides an appropriate depiction of the shape of the density function given the available data while minimizing the appearance of random fluctuations.
+A Matlab implementation of the algorithm is given in the Appendix and can be downloaded from \url{http://knuthlab.rit.albany.edu/index.php/Products/Code}.
+A Python implementation is available from \emph{AstroML} (\url{http://astroml.github.com/}) under the function name \texttt{knuth\textunderscore nbins} where it is referred to as \emph{Knuth's Rule} \cite{astroMLText}.